“Art enables us to find ourselves and lose ourselves at the same time.”

 What To Expect

-During the first session, I talk with clients about what brought them to therapy.
-Clients in individual therapy usually start making art as soon as the second session, depending on comfort level and goals.
+During the first few sessions, we will cover introductions, policies, and complete intake paperwork, and we will begin to build our relationship.
+Although communication will be important throughout our time together, I like to emphasize the importance of communicating any questions, concerns, or uncertainty during the initial stage because it will help us create a productive relationship moving forward.
+We might begin using art materials as soon as the first session, as a way for us to become familiar with each other, and for you to help me understand why you are seeking therapy, or we might ease into art-making more gradually.
 Both group and individual therapy sessions typically begin with ‘check-in’ time, followed by an art task designed to help explore issues of concern.
 Sessions conclude with discussion of the final art product, your experience creating it, and how themes or issues in the art relate to your life.
 More involved projects might take several sessions to complete.
-I offer a range of materials and art processes, including traditional art materials, craft supplies, photography and digital media, and found/recycled objects.
+I offer a range of materials and art processes, including traditional art materials, craft supplies, and found/recycled objects.